nauqo/ud036_StarterCode/README.md

 To start the program you only need to run the **entertainment_center.py** file.

 ## Known issues

+1. ### Slow to display new movies
     It is really slow because how themoviedb works.
 Using their discovery to fetch top movies does not include trailer     information.
 Therefor a separate call to each movie need to be done, which is why it is very slow.

     The work around is by using a local file to save movie information it could get the movie information much faster.